Carrein/typem/README.md

 An excerpt is taken from the chosen song's lyrics and the user's gross WPM is calculated with [SpeedTyping](https://www.speedtypingonline.com/typing-equations) Gross WPM equation.
 Users can get new lyrics by simply pulling down on the screen.

+## Design caveats:
+Due to the strict 5KB Dart code size, certain caveats were taken to ensure code size remains within limit but readability is not sacrificed.

+Primarily:
+* The use of dynamic typing and removing of return type instead of strict typing.
+* Lack of modularity between nested widget i.e. in `Row()`
+* Short 'ambiguous' variable names and method names.
+* Single character variables for lambda variable naming.

+Given a higher size limit, these compromises should be fixed.

+## Potential fixes for future versions:
+* Standardize lyrics output by removing all non alpha characters i.e. `!?()`
+* Better text sanitization.
+* Switch gross WPM for true WPM by taking into account error rates.
+* Link to Spotify API for music discovery.

 ## Getting Started
 1) Clone the repository.
 2) Navigate to root of the repository.